irisnet/irisnet/WHITEPAPER.md

 * **NUWA** (April 2019 \~ October 2019) In this stage we are adding more fundational modules to support application development especially DeFi applications.
 The new modules planned to release in this stage including multi-asset management, Coinswap, multi-sig account etc. We plan to collabrate with 1-2 ecosystem parteners to develop applications using those modules.
 We also plan to accomplish the test connection with Cosmos Hub through IBC at this stage.

-* **KUAFU** (Nov 2019 \~ March 2020) In this stage we are aiming to accomplish the connection of IRIS Hub with applications blockchains through IBC.
+* **KUAFU** (Nov 2019 \~ Sep 2020) In this stage we are aiming to accomplish the connection of IRIS Hub with applications blockchains through IBC.
 We plan to upgrade IRISnet mobile client to support those applications.
 The third stage will also focus on incremental upgrades to the IRIS network in order to support our planned advanced IRIS Service features.

-* **HOUYI** (Beyond April 2020)
+* **HOUYI** (Beyond Oct 2020)
 The fourth stage will focus on further technology innovations to the IRIS network, SDK and mobile client, as well as developer engagement.

 <div STYLE="page-break-after: always;"></div>